Mexico sues former state power utility executives over Texas gas deal | Headlines

 Mexico sues former state power utility executives over Texas gas deal

 Guillermo Turrent and Javier Gutierrez, two former top executives of CFE International, awarded contracts to Texas-based WhiteWater Midstream LLC for a pipeline and gas supply that saddled the company with hundreds of millions of dollars in damages, alleges a lawsuit filed in Harris County District Court in Houston.
-An attorney for the two men was not immediately available to comment.
+The two misled CFE's board by failing to disclose prior business dealings with WhiteWater executives, CFE claimed in a breach of contract and breach of duty.

 Mexico's state-run power utility on Wednesday filed a breach of contract lawsuit in a Texas state court against two former executives of its U.S. arm, alleging they improperly awarded a lucrative gas supply deal.